appvia/tako/docs/tutorials/kev-dev-with-skaffold.md

 To automate the process of rendering K8s manifests, run Kev in development mode (see command [reference](cli/kev_dev.md) for details)

-> Run Kev in dev mode: starts the watch loop and automatically re-renders K8s manifests for affected environments.
+> Run Kev in dev mode: starts the watch loop and automatically re-renders K8s manifests for changed environments.
 ```sh
 kev dev
 ````

 It will start the watch loop over source compose & environment override files.
-When a modification is detected it automatically re-renders Kubernetes manifests for the affected environments.
+When a modification is detected it automatically re-renders Kubernetes manifests for the changed environments.

 ## Automatic Develop / Build / Push / Deploy